Canada's top 20 classical albums of 2020

 One of the best discoveries of 2020 was that Jan Lisiecki, soloist extraordinaire, is also a fine collaborative pianist — especially remarkable, since this was his first experience playing Lieder.
 Lisiecki's label, Deutsche Grammophon, paired him with seasoned German baritone Matthias Goerne, who praised Lisiecki's fluency and confidence, and compared their collaboration to "surfing the same wave."
 In Beethoven, the pair makes a splash, with Goerne scaling his formidable voice down to Lieder dimensions and employing a lovely transparent tone in his high register, and Lisiecki exhibiting an innate sense of timing, elegant touch and playfulness when required.

-2. Elinor Frey, Marco Valli, Federica Bianchi, Giangiacomo Pinardi, Giuseppe Clemente Dall'Abaco Cello Sonatas (Passacaille)
+2. Elinor Frey, Mauro Valli, Federica Bianchi, Giangiacomo Pinardi, Giuseppe Clemente Dall'Abaco Cello Sonatas (Passacaille)

 Baroque cellist Elinor Frey's projects are always interesting, but she really outdid herself on her latest album, which marks the first ever recording of these 18th-century sonatas.
 After learning everything there is to know about Dall'Abaco (even visiting his house), Frey recorded these sonatas in the elaborately frescoed Sala della Carità in Padova, Italy, with an outstanding little group of musicians.
 Together, they reveal all the verve, tenderness and surprises that abound in Dall'Abaco's music.
 Frey plays a Karl Dennis cello, which is an exact copy of the Cristiani Stradivari, and her tone is incredibly sweet and unforced as she sails through her phrases and ornaments with apparent ease and infectious joy.